Tech Career PathSoft Skills in 2026: Your Career Success Guide in the AI Era

 In 2026, half of what you learned 3 years ago may already be outdated.
 Those who stop learning stop advancing.

-How to Demonstrate Soft Skills in an Interview
+How Do You Demonstrate Soft Skills in an Interview?

 Use the STAR technique — the approach used by Google, Amazon, and Meta in interviews: